1031 EXCHANGE RULES AND DELAYED EXCHANGE

-If you take out part of the Net Sales Proceeds, that part will be taxable to you as “boot.”
+If you take out part of the Net Sales Proceeds at the Closing, that part will be taxable to you as “boot.”

 5. Same Taxpayer.
-The name that goes on the deed when you receive the Replacement Property must be the same name that was on the deed for the Relinquished Property.
-It can be you as an individual, or an LLC, a C or sub-S corporation, a Partnership, etc.
+The name that goes on the deed when you receive the Replacement Property must be the same name that was put on the deed for the Relinquished Property when you bought it.
+It can be your name as an individual, or an LLC, a C or sub-S corporation, a Partnership, etc.

 However, if you sell the Relinquished Property as an individual, and you buy the Replacement Property in the name of an LLC in which you are the sole member, and you have elected to be treated by the IRS for tax purposes as a Disregarded Entity, the seller and buyer are considered to be the same under the 1031 Exchange Rules.

 6. 45-Day Period.
 This is the first of the two “1031 Exchange Timelines.”